About the Office

 - Supervising state and local elections, and certifying the results of state primaries and general elections.

 - Filing and verifying initiatives and referendums.

 - Producing and distributing the state voters pamphlet and election-notice legal advertising.

-- Registering and licensing private corporations, limited partnerships and trademarks.
+- Registering private corporations, limited partnerships and trademarks.

 - Registering individuals, organizations and commercial fundraisers involved in charitable solicitations.

 - Administering the state's Address Confidentiality Program for survivors of domestic violence, sexual assault and stalking.

 - Collecting and preserving the historical records of the state, and making those records available for research.

 - Coordinating implementation of the state's records management laws.